crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/replay-attacks-and-anti-replay-methods/README.md

 * Develop a basic understanding of how replay attacks can threaten SSL/TLS security
 * Develop a basic understanding of how TLS 1.3 closes most replay attack vectors

-This section discusses the core concepts of replay attacks and the mechanisms to defend against them.
+This section discusses replay attacks and the mechanisms to defend against them.
 Replay attacks pose a critical threat to data confidentiality and integrity, and session and identity authenticity.
 This section explores key replay attack mechanisms, the risks they pose—especially to protocols like SSL/TLS—and the fundamental anti-replay methods used to mitigate them.
-These anti-replay methods, which are often used in combination, include sequence number windowing, timestamps, nonces, cryptographic hashes, and rotating secret keys.
-The discussion culminates in an analysis of how modern protocols, particularly TLS 1.3, have integrated these defenses to close historic vulnerabilities.
+Anti-replay measures are deployed to protect against various types of cybersecurity threats.
+For example, they are deployed to secure financial transactions, where they block attackers from intercepting and re-playing a transaction authorization to drain funds multiple times.
+They are also essential for hardening VPN tunnels, preventing an adversary from capturing and injecting old packets to hijack a secure connection or impersonate an authorized user.
+Furthermore, these measures are key to protecting sensitive data transfers, ensuring that a file can't be stolen by an attacker who simply replays the request for it after the initial transfer.
+Anti-replay methods are often used in combination and include sequence number windowing, timestamps, nonces, cryptographic hashes, and rotating secret keys.
+This discussion culminates in an analysis of how modern protocols, particularly TLS 1.3, have integrated these defenses to close historic vulnerabilities.

 ## Topics covered in this section